ucan-wg/spec/README.md

 This array also includes time ranges and the proofs that start latest and end soonest from the lower and upper time bounds of the range.

 The attenuation field MUST contain an array of JSON objects, which MAY be empty.
-A JSON capability MUST include the `with` and `can` fields, and MAY additionally have additional fields needed to describe the capability.
+A JSON capability MUST include the `with` and `can` fields, and MAY have additional fields needed to describe the capability.

 ``` json
 {